 Natasha is the founder and Director of Diverse Matters.
 She is responsible for the overall running of the company and for the design and delivery of a range of diversity and inclusion solutions for clients across the voluntary, public, third and private sectors.

 Natasha continued to carry out a consultant role for Victim Support.
 Within this role she supported the organisation to remain the top charity in the Stonewall top 100 2017/2018/19/20 Workplace Equality Index, Top Trans Inclusive organisation and Star Performing Organisation, become the top charity in the National Centre for Diversity’s Top 100 diverse organisations (2017), Best Employer for Race 2018, win the Business Disability Standard ‘Know How’ award for their support to victims with mental health issues as well as being a top 50 Inclusive Employer during 2016 and 2017 awarded by the Excellence in Diversity.

-Natasha also worked as the Head of Development for Equal Approach.
-Equal Approach is a leading inclusive recruiter, diversity consultancy and training provider, supporting organisations to attract, recruit, recognise, retain and promote diverse talent, and make workplaces more inclusive.
+Natasha also worked as the Head of Development for Equal Approach (Now EA Inclusion).
+EA inclusion is a leading inclusive recruiter, diversity consultancy and training provider, supporting organisations to attract, recruit, recognise, retain and promote diverse talent, and make workplaces more inclusive.
 Natasha worked with organisations from a wide range of sectors including finance, recruitment, design, retail, legal and the public sector to support them to become more inclusive in their practices.
 This included a wide range of services including audits, training, policy and strategy development.
-Natasha also currently supports law firm Mills & Reeve as the lead for Diversity and Inclusion development.
+Natasha also carried out a role of Head of Diversity Inclusion and Wellbeing for law firm Mills & Reeve.

 Over the years Natasha has gained a wealth of experience in working within the Black and Minority ethnic community, disabled community including mental health, LGBT+ community and young people.
 She also set up and managed a ‘highly commended’ regional mentoring programme and is also experienced in leadership development.